Dandelion (2004 film): Production

-The film was shot in Endicott, Washington and Moscow, Idaho, in the Palouse, where Milgard chose to film in June 2002 to "to take advantage of the time of year when there is both green and gold colors to the wheat fields."
+The film was shot in Endicott, Washington and Moscow, Idaho, in the Palouse, where Milgard chose to film in June 2002 "to take advantage of the time of year when there is both green and gold colors to the wheat fields."

 Release

 After the film debuted at Sundance, it went on to play numerous film festivals around the world, including Viennale, the Karlovy Vary International Film Festival, the International Film Festival Rotterdam, the Montreal International Film Festival, the London Film Festival, and the Tokyo International Film Festival.

 Critical reception

 On review aggregate website Rotten Tomatoes, Dandelion has an approval rating of 62% based on 13 reviews.
 On Metacritic it has a score of 57 based on 7 reviews.

 Scott Foundas of Variety praised the film and said "the trials and tribulations of being a misunderstood teenager in love are rendered with depth."
 In addition, Foundas praised the cinematography by Tim Orr, writing "the frames of Dandelion are suffused with supernal blood red-orange sunsets and heavenly shadows making their way across great expanses of untouched land."
 Ken Fox of TV Guide also reviewed the film positively, writing it has "a surprisingly sensitive touch", and concluding, "There's nothing particularly earth-shattering about this gentle drama — there are no shocking revelations, no sudden explosions of violence — but Milgard has an unerring sense for the quietly dramatic."